victoriaporter58/Computational-techniques-for-recognising-handwritten-digits/README.md

-# Computational techniques for recognising handwritten digits
+# Machine Learning techniques for recognising handwritten digits

 This project encompasses a range of neural and non-neural model implementations to classifiy MNIST digits.